Another atmospheric river is headed for California. What's behind these damaging storms?

 A 1998 study by MIT found an atmospheric river can have the same moisture flux as the Amazon River — carrying about 176,000 tons of water per second.

-United States Geological Survey says high-intensity atmospheric rivers can be as destructive as hurricanes.
+The United States Geological Survey says high-intensity atmospheric rivers can be as destructive as hurricanes.
 Similar to hurricanes, they have a rating system, but their ratings incorporate the idea that they can be beneficial, hazardous or both.
-An category 1 atmospheric river would be primarily beneficial, while a category 5 would be primarily hazardous, according to the geological survey.
+A Category 1 atmospheric river would be primarily beneficial, while a Category 5 would be primarily hazardous, the USGS explains.
+The latest storm is forecast to be a Category 3, according to CBS Bay Area chief meteorologist Paul Heggen.

-In addition to heavy flooding, they can also cause landslides and strong winds that can knock over trees and power lines.
+In addition to heavy flooding, atmospheric rivers can also cause landslides and strong winds that can knock over trees and power lines.

-The recent atmospheric river that hit California on New Year's weekend caused heavy flooding in the San Francisco Bay Area as well as landslides of rock and mud that closed roads across the area.
-Thousands of Pacific Gas and Electric customers lost power during the storm, CBS San Francisco reports.
+The recent atmospheric river that hit California over New Year's weekend caused heavy flooding in the San Francisco Bay Area as well as landslides of rock and mud that closed roads across the area.
+Thousands of Pacific Gas and Electric customers lost power during the storm, CBS San Francisco reported.

 The National Weather Service Bay Area said 5.46 inches of rain was dumped on San Francisco on Dec.
 31 – making it the second wettest day in more than 170 years of records for that area.
 Oakland had its wettest day on record since 1970 while Redwood City had its third wettest since 1906